vpenkoff/go2-markets-task/README.md

 # Task background

 As a company dealing with environmental commodities, we want to digitalize the market, providing a software solution, which will help companies.
-One of the services we want to provide is the "live markets" where people can instantly buy or trade goods.
+One of the services that we want to provide is the "live markets" where people can instantly buy or trade goods.

 ## Your task:
 is to provide simple "live markets" - where one can place a bid order to buy good or place an ask order to sell good.